Investigations

 Health and the Environment

-Examined the spread of toxic groundwater plumes in Wantagh and Seaford and the long-term environmental and public health risks posed by industrial contamination.
+Investigated the spread of toxic groundwater plumes in Wantagh and Seaford and the long-term environmental and public health risks posed by industrial contamination.

 Video by Scott A. Brinton/Herald Community Newspapers